-Requirement R.2.2.8: Cameras with autostitch and live preview ability have to be available.
+Requirement R.2.2.15: the content creator (director) can use cameras with autostitch and live preview ability.

 On field camera testing

 When the technical set-up is in place, all the equipment is tested.
 Besides the working functionality, the director tests if the camera configuration serves the storylines they had in mind.